 Einar T. Ingvarsson

-Dr. Einar T. Ingvarsson, BCBA-D, is program director of autism services at the Child Study Center (CSC) in Fort Worth and a research scientist in the Department of Behavior Analysis at The University of North Texas (UNT).
-He received his bachelor’s degree in psychology from the University of Iceland in 1997, a master’s degree in behavior analysis from the University of North Texas in 2002, and a Ph.D. in behavioral psychology from the University of Kansas in 2005.
-Subsequently, he completed a post-doctoral internship at the Kennedy Krieger Institute/Johns Hopkins University School of Medicine in Baltimore.
-Prior to coming to the Child Study Center, he spent two years as an assistant professor in the psychology department at Youngstown State University in Ohio.
-Einar previously served as associate editor for both the Journal of Applied Behavior Analysis (JABA) and The Analysis of Verbal Behavior (TAVB).
-He is currently on the editorial boards of JABA, TAVB, Psychological Record, European Journal of Behavior Analysis, Behavioral Interventions, and the International Journal of Behavior Analysis and Autism Spectrum Disorders.
-Einar is currently president-elect of the Texas Association for Behavior Analysis (TxABA), and has served on the executive council for that organization for several years.
-He has published over 20 peer-reviewed articles, primarily in JABA.
-His primary research interests are in the areas of verbal behavior and social skills instruction for young children with autism spectrum disorder and other developmental disabilities, as well as the functional assessment and treatment of problem behavior.
+Einar T. Ingvarsson is the Director of Clinical Services at the Virginia Institute of Autism in Charlottesville, part-time lecturer at Reykjavik University in Iceland, and adjunct faculty at the University of Virginia.
+He received a master’s degree in behavior analysis from the University of North Texas in 2002 and a doctoral degree in behavioral psychology from the University of Kansas in 2005.
+Subsequently, he completed a post-doctoral internship at the Kennedy Krieger Institute and then spent two years as assistant professor at Youngstown State University in Ohio.
+From 2008 to 2017, he worked as a research scientist at the University of North Texas and as Program Director at the Child Study Center in Fort Worth, Texas.
+Einar previously served as associate editor for the Journal of Applied Behavior Analysis (JABA) and The Analysis of Verbal Behavior (TAVB).
+He currently serves on the editorial boards of JABA, TAVB, European Journal of Behavior Analysis, Behavioral Interventions, and Psychological Record.
+Einar previously served as the president of the Texas Association for Behavior Analysis (TxABA).
+His primary research interests are in the areas of verbal behavior and social skills instruction for individuals with autism spectrum disorder and other developmental disabilities, as well as the functional assessment and treatment of problem behavior.
+He has published over 30 articles in peer-reviewed journals.